 Expert review and crypto tax filing

 There is also the chance that you need a crypto tax expert for only part of the job.
-Whether you've spent the hours upon hours to work out your crypto taxes, or skipped ahead with crypto tax software, you may want to share your final calculations with your accountant to sense check the numbers, and file on your behalf.
+Whether you've spent hours upon hours working out your crypto taxes or skipped ahead with crypto tax software, you may want to share your final calculations with your accountant to sense check the numbers and file on your behalf.
 Again, using a tool like Koinly can help you and your accountant get your taxes done faster, together.

 Share your Koinly report